kobuki-base/kobuki_documentation/doc/firmware.rst

 In random walker mode Kobuki is driving around until it hits an object with the bumper or a cliff is detected.
 In both cases, Kobuki will stop, turn by a random amount of degrees and continue driving .

 ..
-NOTE:: In this mode Kobuki’s wheel drop sensors are not activated.
+WARNING:: In this mode Kobuki’s wheel drop sensors are not activated.
 So, be careful when lifting up Kobuki!

 Arduino / Embedded Board Support Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~